Digital Cinematography – The Basics

 Triangle of Exposure

-Now that you’ve picked your lens, frame rate, and know what effect you want, let’s adjust the exposure to achieve the look you want.
+Now that you’ve picked your lens, and frame rate, and know what effect you want, let’s adjust the exposure to achieve the look you want.
 There are three components to exposure: ISO, Aperture, and Shutter Speed.
 None of these three can be adjusted without affecting the other two, so it’s all about finding a balance.

 Credit: photography.tutsplus.com